 What does John 2:22 mean?

-After Jesus is resurrected, His disciples realize His statement in verse 19 was a prophecy about His own body.
-This is an especially important statement, because there would have been no way for Jesus to "fake it."
-It's also important because it was used both in His trials (Matthew 26:61) and as an insult while He was dying on the cross (Matthew 27:40).
+After Jesus is resurrected (Matthew 28:9–10), His disciples realize His earlier statement (John 2:19) was a prophecy about His own body.
+This is especially important; there would have been no way for Jesus to simulate such a thing or pretend it to be true.
+It's also important because His reference to the temple and His own resurrection was used both in His trials (Matthew 26:61) and as an insult while He was dying on the cross (Matthew 27:40).
 This means Jesus' claim could not have been invented after His death.
-Later, Jesus will refer to death as a means to "plant a seed" which produces new life (John 12:20–25).In the gospel of John, we often see people respond to miracles based on their preferences.
-What a person wants to believe is often more powerful than what they should believe, or what they have reason to believe.
-Some, like the Pharisees, refuse to see God's work, and come up with ways to explain away the miracle.
+Later, Jesus will refer to death as the means to "plant a seed" which produces new life (John 12:20–25).In the gospel of John, we often see people respond to miracles based on their preferences.
+What a person wants to believe often has a more powerful influence on them than what they should believe (John 7:17) or what they have reason to believe (Romans 1:18–20).
+Some, like the Pharisees (John 5:39–40), refuse to see God's work and instead invent ways to explain away the miracle—or cover it up (Matthew 28:11–15).
 Others, like the disciples, see them as proof that what they've read in the Scriptures is true.